-Regeneron, of COVID-19 antibody cocktail fame, is another new household name.
+Regeneron, of COVID-19 antibody cocktail fame, is another new household name and becoming one of the famous biopharma companies.
 On April 12, Regeneron reported results from its Phase III trial REGEN-COV (casirivimab with imdevimab) in recently infected asymptomatic COVID-19 patients.
 The data showed that the cocktail decreased the overall risk of patients progressing to symptomatic COVID-19 by 31% and decreased the risk of progression by 76% after the third day.
 While the SARS-CoV-2 virus continues to ravage the world, Regeneron continues to succeed with eczema drug, Dupixient, which brought in $1.17 billion in Q4, 2020, while macular degeneration drug, Eylea, contributed $1.34 billion in the 4th quarter.

 BioNTech $49.56 billion